microcks/microcks/install/kubernetes/microcks/README.md

 * Global part is mandatory and contain attributes like `appName` of your install,
 * `microcks` part is mandatory and contain attributes like the number of `replicas` and the access `url` if you want some customizations,
 * `postman` part is mandatory for the number of `replicas`
-* `keycloak` part is optional and allows specifying if you want a new install or reuse an existing instance,
+* `keycloak` part is optional and allows specifying :
+    * if you want a new install or reuse an existing instance: `keycloak.install`
+    * if you want microcks to delegate authentication to keycloak: `keycloak.enabled`.
+    * Note that `keycloak.enabled=false` forces keycloak not be installed in this release
 * `mongodb` part is optional and allows specifying if you want a new install or reuse an existing instance.
 * `features` part is optional and allows enabling and configuring opt-in features of Microcks.